marcnew2101/roku-boilerplate/README.md

  - The app requirements are turned off by default "setRequirements(false)" at the top of /components/HomeScene.brs.
 Change to "setRequirements(true)", if you want to test the requirements feature.
 Additional requirements can be added to the json file as long as the key values match the ones set in m.global.*
  - m.global values can be accessed from anywhere in the app by accessing m.global.*

+### themes
+The /components/utils/Themes.brs file utilizes a json data file located at /components/data/themes.json.
+This json data represents a central theme for various colors throughout the app.
+This includes the pallete for the scene node which dictates the color for dialogs, keyboards, pin pads, as well as background colors/images.
+A selectorUri is also available for creating custom 9-patch selectors in rowlists.

 ### translations
 The /locale folder contains sample folders and files for translating to French, Italian, and German languages.
 You can modify the translations.xml file to associate any string that uses tr("string to translate") from anywhere in the app.
 Additional languages can be added using the same folder and file structure.